binggaofw/Test/README.md

  ## integration test
 The cypress library used to do integration test.
-The integration test not done for all functions.
-The drag and drop function do not finish yet. the test file under cypress folder
+The integration test not done for all functions. the test file under cypress folder
 ## Final Result
 Please see the my local version of the app